01binary/zeroweb/src/articles/kalman-filter.md

 ## variance

-The second special thing about the Kalman filter is that its output isn't simply a value but a *likelihood of it being a certain value*.
+Another special thing about the Kalman filter is that its output isn't simply a value but a *likelihood of it being a certain value*.
 This concept is borrowed from statistics where it's called a *random variable*.

 + A random variable is defined by a *mean* and a *spread* from that mean.
 + The *mean* is a sum of a set of samples divided by the size of the set.
 This represents the *center* of the random variable.